 Direct Supervision

-To clear all misconceptions, “direct supervision” of an AXP participant must occur either through personal contact and/or remote communication (e.g., via email, online markups, video-conferencing), provided that the supervisor maintains control over a candidate’s work and has sufficient professional knowledge to determine the competency of their performance.
+"Direct supervision” of an AXP participant must occur either through any combination of personal contact and remote communication, as long as the supervisor maintains control over a candidate’s work and has sufficient professional knowledge to determine the competency of their performance.

 Remote Supervision

 So how can AXP supervisors maintain control and knowledge when their candidates are not in the same location?
 As an AXP supervisor, you are most likely aware of your candidate’s capabilities—having identified areas where they are strong and where they may need improvement.
-When in the office, you know which candidates you can assign a task to and they will complete it or follow up with you or other architects if they have any questions.
-On the other hand, there are candidates who need more oversight and guidance.
-When you are remote, some of these aspects may continue.
-However, engagements and quick conversations may not happen naturally.
-In addition, the incidental engagements, such as overhearing conversations that provide context or feedback, and ease of asking questions may become more difficult in remote situations.
+You likely know who can follow through on an assigned task independently, versus who will need more oversight and guidance.
+When working in person, this distinction might not matter as much, since quick conversations and interactions can happen easily—but remote work can make this more challenging.
+In addition, incidental engagements, like overhearing conversations that provide context or feedback, become less likely.
 That’s why we encourage our supervisors to set up times for these intentional learning opportunities and open conversations to occur—ensuring your candidates can continue to build trust and the competency they’ll need to work independently.

 How to Support Candidates Remotely